eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-0.md

 Read the section on [GDB](https://nitcbase.github.io/docs/Misc/GDB) to learn how to use the GNU debugger.

+### Version control - Git

+Use of a version control like Git is recommended.
+Have a look [here](https://git-scm.com/doc).

 ## Conclusion

 That is all the setup that is needed to get started on eXpServer!
 Let’s proceed to the next stage where we will build a basic, but functional TCP server on our own.